Oregon is the only state in America with NO protective pro-life laws. Oregon’s legal protection of abortion began before Roe v. Wade.

 [W]hen that surgical procedure is required, in a physician’s opinion, because specified medical problems may be caused or aggravated by the pregnancy endangering the health of the woman.

 At that point, the Court footnotes the Doe opinion.
-And established taxpayer funded abortion-on-demand in Oregon.
+This decision established taxpayer funded abortion-on-demand in Oregon.

 1983 – SB 397 repealed the 1969 law for the expressed purpose of protecting unrestricted abortion if Roe was overturned.
 Sherry Oeser of the Women’s Rights Coalition testified in support of the repeal even while admitting, “The provisions of Oregon’s abortion law have remained unamended since 1969.
 The US Supreme Court in Roe v.
 Wade and Doe v.
 Bolton rendered the basic provisions of the Oregon abortion law unconstitutional.”
 Stephen S. Walters of the ACLU testified: